+Residency Regulations

-Residency Regulations.
-The following is the full text of the regulations governing residency for tuition assessment purposes:
+The following is the full text of regulations governing residency for tuition assessment purposes:

 - 1. Since normally a student comes to The University of Michigan for the primary or sole purpose of attending the University rather than to establish a domicile in Michigan, one who enrolls in the University as a non-resident shall continue to be so classified throughout his attendance as a student, unless and until he demonstrates that his previous domicile has been abandoned and a Michigan domicile established. - 2.
 No student shall be eligible for classification as a resident unless he shall be domiciled in Michigan and has resided in Michigan continuously for not less than one year immediately preceding the first day of classes of the term for which classification is sought. - 3.
 For purposes of these regulations, a resident is defined as a student domiciled in the State of Michigan.
 A non-resident student is defined as one whose domicile is elsewhere.
-A student shall not be considered domiciled in Michigan unless he is in continuous physical residence in this state and intends to make Michigan his permanent home not only while in attendance at the University but indefinitely thereafter as well, and has no domicile or intent to be domiciled elsewhere.
+A student shall not be considered domiciled in Michigan unless he is in continuous physical residence in this state and intends to make Michigan his permanent home not only while in attendance at the University but indefinitely thereafter as well, and has no domicile or intent to be domiciled elsewhere. - The following facts and circumstances, although not necessarily conclusive, have probative value in support of a claim for residence classification. - Continuous presence in Michigan during periods when not enrolled as a student.

-Volume 11, Number 1 July 1, 1981
+Volume 11, Number 17 March 3, 1982